system76/docs/content/unexpected-reboots.md

 **To Test RAM**

 The application Memtester can be used to scan the RAM sticks for bad sectors.
 Memtester can be run from your booted OS, or from a Live Environment.
-This can be a Live USB, or the Recovery Partition:
+This can be a [Live USB], or the [Recovery Partition]

 1. Install Memtester